drvinceknight/Nashpy/docs/discussion/extensive-form-games.rst

 Definition of a strategy in an extensive form game
 --------------------------------------------------

-A strategy for a player in an extensive form is collection of probability distribution over the action set of each information set.
+A strategy for a player in an extensive form is a collection of probability distribution over the action set of each information set.

 Equivalence of Extensive and Normal Form Games